mohamedelsawah345/Bank-Broject-Using-OOP/README.md

-A small bank system containing 10 screens using the C++ programming language, applying OOP concepts, clean code,many library class for each screen that i made it like that
+A small bank system containing more than 10 screens using the C++ programming language, applying OOP concepts, clean code,many library class for each screen that i made it like that
 (screen)
 1-clsAddNewClientScreen.h